markgreenwood/markgreenwood.github.io/src/content/pages/about.md

 My original academic background is electrical engineering, and I spent many years working in chip design and semiconductor manufacturing.
-My specialty was radio frequency and microwave communication, and I produced chips enabling the world's most popular mobile devices to communicate with the cell network.
-I have solid experience making hardware and software interact, thereby controlling objects in the physical world through programming.
+My specialty was radio frequency and microwave communication, and I produced chips that connect the world's most popular mobile devices to the cellular network.
+I have extensive experience using software to interact with hardware, thereby manipulating objects in the physical world through programming.

-In 2016 I decided to "career pivot" into focusing completely on software development, driven by the consistent love of programming I'd had since I was young.
-To enhance my software background I attended a code school to gain immersive experience in designing web applications.
-Since then I've focused on developing data-intensive applications that clients use to pursue energy efficiency and sustainability, helping them save money and reduce their carbon footprint.
+In 2016 I decided to "career pivot" into focusing completely on software development, driven by the love of programming I'd had since I was young.
+To enhance my software background I attended a code school to gain immersive experience in designing web apps.
+Since then I've focused on developing data-intensive applications that help our clients pursue energy efficiency and sustainability goals, saving them money and reducing their carbon footprint.

 ## Hobbies and Activities
 When I'm not creating awesome software, I might be...